omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 g(x)
 ```

 In the first call to `g`, `y` has its default parameter, which is the one it gets from its closure, so it substitutes to the `x` that has the value 2.
 In the second call, however, we have the expression `x` from the global environment where `x` is 4.
 In both cases, however, we just have the expression `quote(x)`.
-From inside R, there is no mechanism for getting the environment out of a promise, so you cannot write code that modifies input expressions and then evaluate them in the enclosing scope for default parameters and the calling scope for function arguments.^[In the package `pryr`, which we return to at the end of this chapter, there are functions, written in C, that does provide access to the internals of promises.
-Using `pryr` you *can* get hold of both the expression and associated environment of a promise.
-In case you really need it.]
+From inside R, there is no mechanism for getting the environment out of a promise, so you cannot write code that modifies input expressions and then evaluates them in the enclosing scope for default parameters and the calling scope for function arguments.^[In the package `pryr`, which we return to at the end of this chapter, there are functions, written in C, that does provide access to the internals of promises.
+Using `pryr`, you *can* get hold of both the expression and associated environment of a promise.
+In case you need it.]

 You also have to be a little careful when you use `substitute` in functions that are called with other functions.
 The expression you get when you `substitute` is the exact expression a function gets called with.
 This expression doesn't propagate through other functions.
 In the example below, we call the function `g` with the expression `x + y`, but since `g` calls `f` with `expr`, that is what we get in the substitution.